Copying Docker Images to Another Machine

 }

-Step 0 — Get the host gateway IP
+Step 0 - Resolve host gateway (when running in a dev container)

 1